The Value of Trees

 ...living trees support biodiversity

-- A well established tree will have a much greater amenity value than a sapling.
+- E.g. a well established tree is likely to have more amenity value than a sapling.

-- The species of the tree will also determine its value as host to a range of insects and animals.
+- The species of a tree helps to determine its value as host to a range of insects and animals.

 - Removing it may have a negative impact on the biodiversity of local ecosystems.